Cytometry Analysis Tutorial

 Step 1: Setup and Getting Started

 The only thing you need to use OMIQ is a web browser.
 Note that not all browsers are created equally, however!
-Chrome and Firefox should work best.
+Chrome, Firefox and Edge should work best.
 Safari should mostly work.
-Avoid Internet Explorer and Edge.
+Avoid Internet Explorer.
 Regardless of browser, make sure you keep it up to date, not only for using OMIQ but because it is a best practice for security.

 OMIQ is also supported on mobile devices to a certain extent.
 Smartphones and tablets can do in a pinch for viewing data and running tasks.
 Computers offer a better experience in general.